carpentries/amy/README.md

     ~~~

     You may need some additional dependencies to install [Bower](http://bower.io/), such as [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/).

+    **Note**: if you don't want to use `sudo`, you can install `bower` locally.
+You'll need to set up your `$PATH` correctly, though.
+Look [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-2-change-npm-s-default-directory-to-another-directory) for details.

 4. Setup your local database.
 There are two ways you can do this: